LylaB/Chronolog/README.md

 it has based on priority level, once it finds it, that is where the task's schedule strategy is executed

 ## 📡 Language Agnostic Communication
-Emit a task in python, listen to task events in javascript, write task logic in rust.
+Emit a task in python, listen to task events in JavaScript, write task logic in rust.
 No more doing trickery to work around the limitation of a library/framework being limited to one specific programming language.
 Chronolog is the central hub for scheduling